 Summative Evaluation

-Students enrolled in the M.A. in Theology program starting in the Fall 2019 semester and going forward must complete ENG 890 Summative Evaluation: Comprehensive Exam and Professional Paper (Theology) as their only comprehensive exam option.
+- Students enrolled in the M.A. in Theology program starting in the Fall 2019 semester through Summer 2024 must complete ENG 890 Summative Evaluation: Comprehensive Exam and Professional Paper (Theology) as their only comprehensive exam option.

-Students enrolled in the M.A. in Theology in the Summer 2019 semester and prior may take either ENG 890 or the Current Format Comprehensive Exam as their comprehensive exam option.
+- Students enrolled in the M.A. in Theology program in the Summer 2019 semester and prior will take the Old Format Comprehensive Exam.

-Students should directly contact their faculty advisor with any questions.
+Students should directly contact the Associate Dean of Online Learning with any questions.

-Comprehensive Exam Process for M.A. in Theology students enrolled starting in the Fall 2019 semester and after.
+Comprehensive Exam Process for M.A. in Theology students enrolled starting in the Fall 2019 semester through the Summer 2024 Semester (Old Format)

 Comprehensive Exam and Professional Paper (Theology)